 - Create a written policy: A written document with emergency action plan information must include the minimum requirements that OSHA has deemed necessary for compliance.

-- Build an on-site emergency response team: Developing an emergency response team is essential for correct implementation of an evacuation or other actions during an emergency.
+- Build an on-site emergency response team: Developing an emergency response team is essential for the correct implementation of an evacuation or other actions during an emergency.
 These are the people who will assist in making sure employees are safe as well as communicate effectively with emergency responders.

 - Train employees: Offering training is essential for workers to be adequately prepared.
 Offer first aid training, fire extinguisher training, and any other type of emergency response that may be necessary.